Mastering Relay Lens Design: Enhancing Optical Systems | OFH

 In a relay lens system, the relationship between the object space (where the original image is formed) and the image space (where the final image is observed or captured) is crucial.
 The first lens captures the image in the object space, and the subsequent lens or lenses transmit this image to the image space without significant distortion.

 One noteworthy application of relay lenses is addressing image inversion or rectification.
-For example, in telescopes, the image formed by the objective lens is often inverted.
+For example, in rifle scopes, the image formed by the objective lens is often inverted.
 The relay lens corrects this inversion, ensuring that the observer sees an upright image.
 This correction is essential for providing accurate and comfortable visual representation.

 What is a Borescope?